 What Determines the Cost of Health Insurance for a Single Man?

-But this question remains: “What is the cost of health insurance for a single man?”
-There are many factors that can influence what one may end up paying.
-For instance, health insurance plans are broken down into metal tiers.
+Other factors that can influence your costs are metal tiers.
 There are bronze, silver, gold, and platinum plans to choose from (each with a different actuarial value).
 These tiers determine how much of your overall healthcare costs your insurance provider will pay.
-Additionally, there are different levels of deductibles and copays, all unique to each plan.
+Plans with higher premiums usually have lower out-of-pocket costs.1

-How Much Is Health Insurance for a Single Male?
+What Is the Average Cost of Health Insurance for a Single Male?

-The average health insurance cost for a single man will likely be around $200 a month.
-For a more comprehensive plan, the premium is around $250 a month.
-Plans can easily run upwards of $350 or more, depending on how high a level of coverage you choose.
-Keep the above-mentioned points in mind when shopping for health insurance.
+The average health insurance cost for a single man with a benchmark plan is $452 in 2021.4 Keep the above-mentioned points (like subsidies, age, tobacco use, and plan choice) in mind when shopping for health insurance.
 Any single factor can easily influence the cost.

 The best way to determine what the cost of health insurance for a single man is to get a quote.
 HealthMarkets provides free quotes and a Best Price Guarantee.* Most importantly, HealthMarkets offers recommendations based on your personal circumstances and preferences.
 Start your quote online today to see how much a plan could cost you.